BlogNewsResourcesWebinarsGlossary

 Unfortunately, many organizations make the mistake of viewing and addressing risk in silos.
 For example, they may have separate strategies for managing identity, endpoint, network, and email risk.
 The reality, however, is that all the risk is related, especially in the SaaS environment.

 Say an employee’s email account is compromised; the breach could extend beyond the email account since email can be used to reset passwords, providing access to multiple systems.
-The IT team needs to take immediate steps to secure the employee’s endpoint device, the network, and any applications they use.
+In this scenario, the IT team needs to take immediate steps to secure the employee’s endpoint device, the network, and any applications they use.

 Types of Risks in SaaS